nielsofficeofficial/PHPHtml-Optimizer/README.md

 <h4>config.php </h4>
 <p>Config.php file register file currently support : PATH | DIRECTORY | URI,
-make your code clean and safe. here's mapping to sure that your config.php file is in correct directory.
+make your code clean and safe. here's mapping to sure that your config.php file is in correct <a href="https://github.com/nielsofficeofficial/PHPHtml-Optimizer-Installations"> directory. </a>
 </p>

 ```PHP